smilodon76/RXOS-amdOS-zergpool/README.md

 USE IT AT YOUR OWN RISK.

-# for now is free to use and do not have fees.
+# is free to use and do not have fees.

 It does not have a graphic environment.working only local with ssh.
 It does not have a monitoring.all ports in firewall its closed.